hikeventures/hikeventures.github.io/_posts/articles/products/2015-10-20-Suunto-Traverse-Ambit3-differences.markdown

 {% include banner_ad.html %}

 I mainly go running and hiking so the regular Suunto Traverse is the best option for me and there is no need to pay for features which I don't use.
 Of course I could also get the new <a href="http://amzn.to/2edjBKs" rel="nofollow" target="_blank">Suunto Spartan</a> which features a color display and a touch screen.
 But are those two features worth the premium price over the Suunto Traverse or Ambit3 Vertical?
 It's up to you!
+(Update 26.01.2017: Garmin has released the [Fenix 5X](http://amzn.to/2jse5Ht) which I would currently buy as my favorite outdoor watch since it also offers the possibility to upload topo maps)

 ---